QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Virasoro SymQRG kernel and three-dimensional gravity

-\ee However, equipped with our machinery, especially the exact tensor network construction of the boundary CFT and bulk dual, we believe that we can always have an \textit{exact, non-perturbative} quantum gravitational dual at finite $N$ using the construction.
-The sandwich construction is generically true due to symmetry considerations; the RG map moving us into the bulk only relies on the exact crossing symmetry.
-Therefore, as long as we have a self-consistent 2D CFT, we will be able to get a quantum bulk dual theory.
-With a discrete spectrum, the bulk dual will deviate from a purely geometrical Einstein theory, and we get light matter fields and also stringy fields with fine-tuned couplings to exactly satisfy the non-perturbative bootstrap equations\cite{Jackson:2014nla}.
-However, after we construct the exact bulk theory using the tensor network for holographic CFTs, it will approximate the geometrical bulk we described in this section in the semi-classical limit.
-The AdS/CFT correspondence offers a framework for addressing the question of quantum gravity.
-It is not merely an approximate correspondence valid only after coarse-graining or at the large $N$ semi-classical level.
-While coarse-grained results can provide excellent approximations for certain questions, the true power of the correspondence lies in its unique ability to define non-perturbative completions of Einstein gravity through the CFTs.
+\ee However, equipped with our machinery, especially the exact tensor network construction of the boundary CFT and bulk dual, we always have an \textit{exact, non-perturbative} 2D/3D equivalence at finite $N$: the sandwich construction holds on symmetry grounds, the RG map relies only on exact crossing symmetry, and therefore any self-consistent 2D CFT yields an exact three-dimensional state-sum representation.
+With a discrete spectrum, the bulk deviates from a purely geometrical Einstein theory: light matter fields and stringy fields appear, with couplings fine-tuned to satisfy the non-perturbative bootstrap equations\cite{Jackson:2014nla}, and it approximates the geometrical bulk described in this section only in the semi-classical limit.
+The AdS/CFT correspondence is thus not merely an approximate correspondence valid after coarse-graining at the large $N$ semi-classical level: its true power lies in its unique ability to define non-perturbative completions of Einstein gravity through CFTs.